warped-pinball/origin/docs/CONFIGURATION.md

 The standalone QR code generator can be customised through the following environment variables:

+- `QR_BASE_URL` – base URL used to build the links encoded in the QR codes.
 - `QR_CODE_COLOR` – fill colour of the QR modules (default `#000000`).
 - `QR_CODE_BACKGROUND_COLOR` – background colour behind the QR code (default `#ffffff`).